imagej/imagej.github.io/_pages/software/scijava-parallel.md

 Fiji users
 ----------

 Scijava-parallel offers plugin that provides management of paradigms and profiles.
-It is accessible from menu *Plugins &gt; Scijava parallel &gt; Paradigm Profiles Manager*.
+It is accessible from menu {% include bc path="Plugins | Scijava parallel | Paradigm Profiles Manager" %}.
 The plugin shows the following form:

 ![](/media/ParadigmProfilesManager.png "ParadigmProfilesManager.png")